https://aka.ms/remoteconnect – This website allows people to play Minecraft at home with others who have other devices than their own.

 A Microsoft account does not need to be created to play Minecraft on the PS4, but it will be required starting in 2021 to access Java Version.
 A Microsoft account can be used to log into Minecraft from a device.

-Minecraft players can use a Microsoft account to play with other players, such as those on the Xbox One, iOS, Android, and Xbox One.
+You can use a Microsoft account to play with other players, such as those on Android, Xbox One and iOS.

 This allows you to transfer your Minecraft Store or Marketplace purchases to other platforms/ devices.

-Once you have linked your Microsoft account to your PlayStation Network account, neither the PlayStation account nor the Microsoft account can be associated.
+Once you have linked your Microsoft account to your PlayStation Network account, neither the PlayStation nor Microsoft accounts can be associated.